-If you test positive for COVID-19 or your doctor thinks that you have COVID-19, you must report this to covidmanager@swlaw.edu and follow the L.A.
+If you test positive for COVID-19 or your doctor thinks that you have COVID-19, you must immediately call Southwestern Security at 213.738.5793, email covidmanager@swlaw.edu, and follow the L.A.
 County Home Isolation Instructions closely (found here).